Roadmap

 Evaluating function definitions

-How should we modify our eval
+How should we modify our eval for Lam?

 data Value = VNum Int